itsaryanchauhan/SocialPulse/README.md

 To use this flow with Langflow, follow these steps:

 1. Upload the JSON configuration for SocialPulse_flow in Langflow.
-2. Ensure you have the corresponding Groq API key integrated within the flow for smooth execution.
+2. Ensure you have the corresponding Groq API key(or OpenAI API key if switched) integrated within the flow for smooth execution.
 3. Add the input data (such as your dataset) as required by the flow.

 ## Prerequisites